-Some of the older beta-blockers — like atenolol and metaprolol — have been reported to cause an average weight gain of 4 pounds.
-Fluid retention and accompanying weight gain can be signs of heart failure or worsening heart failure.
-Be sure to let your doctor know if you gain more than 3 to 4 pounds or if your symptoms worsen.
+Some of the older beta-blockers — such as atenolol and metoprolol — have been reported to cause an average weight gain of 2.6 pounds, according to the Mayo Clinic.
+Fluid retention and accompanying weight gain can be signs that you have heart failure or that your heart failure is getting worse.
+Be sure to let your doctor know if you gain more than 2 to 3 pounds within a day, gain more than 5 pounds within a week, or your symptoms worsen.

 You also may notice some changes in the way your heart works during day-to-day life.
 For example, beta-blockers prevent spikes in heart rate.
 You may notice that your heart rate doesn’t climb as high as it normally would during exercise.

-Speak with your doctor if you're concerned about your workouts while taking this medication.
-They may recommend a stress test to determine your target heart rate during cardio and how hard you feel you’re working during a workout (rate of perceived exertion).
+Speak with your doctor if you’re concerned about your workouts while taking this medication.
+They may recommend a stress test to determine your target heart rate during cardio.
+Stress tests can also help your doctor determine how hard you feel you’re working during a workout.
+This is known as the rate of perceived exertion.

 Beta-blockers are often taken with meals, though they’ll come with special instructions.
 Take your medication as prescribed.
-Consult your doctor if you’re having side effects and don’t stop taking the medication without your doctor’s consent.
+Consult your doctor if you’re having side effects.
+Don’t stop taking the medication without your doctor’s consent.